mhyllander/gpg-bridge-wsl2-ruby/README.md

 [wsl-gpg-bridge](https://github.com/Riebart/wsl-gpg-bridge), which I used in WSL1 with much satisfaction, together with [Gpg4win](https://gpg4win.org/) and a Yubikey.
 I use the PGP key on the Yubikey for ssh.
-Gpg4win's gpg-agent is configured with enabled PuTTY support (Pageant).
+Gpg4win's gpg-agent.exe is configured with enabled PuTTY support (Pageant).

 When I switched to WSL2, I found that wsl-gpg-bridge did not work anymore.
-The main problem is that the GPG bridge runs in WSL but can no longer connect with gpg-agent.exe in Windows, because that only binds to 127.0.0.1.
+The main problem is that the wsl-gpg-bridge runs in WSL but can no longer connect with gpg-agent.exe in Windows, because that only binds to 127.0.0.1.